 Sanitary and social support is provided by medical and nursing staff.
 Their availability varies from one centre to the other (from 2 days to 7 days a week).
 The care is given by doctors and nurses who belong to an independent hospital staff.
 They are grouped in medical administrative detention centres (UMCRA).
 In principle, each person placed in administrative detention is seen by the nurse upon arrival.
 The person is seen by the doctor upon request or on the request of the nurses, in principle within 2 days of arrival.
 The threshold to determine that a health status is incompatible with administrative detention seems to vary a lot depending on the doctors and the detention centres.
 In case of high-risk pregnancy, doctors of the UMCRA may provide a certificate stating the incompatibility of the health of the person with placement in administrative detention – but this is not automatic and this recommendation is not always followed by the Prefect.

 The General Controller of Places of Detention (CGLPL) issued an opinion in December 2018, urging for a revision of the UMCRA framework and an expansion of their capacity.Moreover, in a report published after an unannounced visit to an administrative detention centre in Lyon, the Controller General of places of deprivation of liberty highlighted a number of shortcomings in the detention conditions.
 These include insufficient information on the house rules, no systematic medical checks upon admission, and limited access to a psychiatrist.
-In practice, however, nothing has changed in 2019 nor 2020.
+In practice, however, nothing has changed since 2019.

-The practical problems observed regarding access to healthcare relate to a lack of consideration for psychological or psychiatric problems of the detainees, which was highlighted recently by CGLPL.Dozens of suicide attempts are reported each year in these centres.
+The practical problems observed regarding access to healthcare relate to a lack of consideration for psychological or psychiatric problems of the detainees, which was highlighted by CGLPL.Dozens of suicide attempts are reported each year in these centres.
 In some detention centres, the lack of continuing presence of medical units leads police officers to assess the needs of patients, as is the case for example in Guadeloupe.
 In Bordeaux, in only one occasion a detainee has been released for medical reasons whereas many of them suffer from physical or psychological pathologies.